Datavisualiatie-UGent/project-dv25-8/src/insights.md

 ```

 # Deeper Insights into the Peloton
-Cycling isn't just about physical strength — it's also a complex web of strategies, technologies, and team dynamics.
-On this page, we dive deeper into the data to uncover patterns and correlations that shape race outcomes.
-From the bikes they ride to the diversity within their teams, let's explore what gives riders their edge.
+Cycling is about more than physical strength — it’s a sport shaped by strategy, technology, and teamwork.
+On this page, we take a closer look at the deeper factors that influence race outcomes.
+From the **bikes riders use** to the **diversity of their teams**, we examine what might set top performers apart from the rest.

 ### Equipment Choices: A Closer Look
-Over the years, WorldTour teams have made distinct choices when it comes to the equipment they trust — from the bikes they ride to the wheels and groupsets that drive performance.
-These choices reflect not only technological partnerships and sponsorships but also evolving trends in the peloton.
+Over the years, WorldTour teams have made distinct choices about the equipment they rely on — from bikes to wheels to groupsets.
+These decisions reflect not just performance needs, but also technological partnerships, sponsorships, and evolving trends within the peloton.

-In this section, we examine how often different brands have been used by teams between 2010 and 2025.
-By counting how many teams chose each brand in a given season, we get a sense of which manufacturers have maintained a strong presence in the pro peloton — and which ones have faded or emerged over time.
+In this section, we track **how often different brands were used by teams from 2010 to 2025**.
+By counting how many teams selected each brand in a given season, we reveal which manufacturers have consistently maintained a strong presence — and which ones have faded or emerged over time.

-Use the switcher to explore the most frequently used **bike brands**, **wheels**, and **groupsets (collection of mechanical parts like brakes, derailleurs, chain, ...)**.
-While popularity doesn’t always equate to performance, this breakdown highlights the brands that have earned the trust of the sport's top-tier teams year after year.
+Use the toggle to explore the most commonly used **bike brands**, **wheels**, and **groupsets (collections of mechanical components like brakes, derailleurs, and chains)**.
+While popularity doesn’t always guarantee performance, this overview highlights the brands that have earned the trust of pro cycling’s top teams, season after season.

 ```js